filadog/TinyClicker/README.md

 ### Collecting coins for upgrades with science points

-If you wish to collect a big amount of coins without TinyClicker trying to spend them, set the <code>Current floor</code> setting to at least 200 before starting the clicker and set the <code>Rebuild at</code> setting to an even higer value.
-That way the clicker will assume it needs a lot of coins for a new floor and will farm them indefinitely.
+If you wish to collect a big amount of coins without TinyClicker trying to spend them, uncheck the <code>Build Floors</code> setting and make sure <code>Current floor</code> value is lower than <code>Rebuild at</code> value.
 Science upgrades are not automated and should be performed manually, TinyClicker will collect science points for you though.

 ### For the iOS players